-void mpfr_nexttoward ($mpfr_t x, mpfr_t y$) [Function] If x or y is NaN, set x to NaN.
+void mpfr_nexttoward ($mpfr_t x$, $mpfr_t y$) [Function] If x or y is NaN, set x to NaN; note that the NaN flag is set as usual.
 If x and y are equal, x is unchanged.
 Otherwise, if x is different from y, replace x by the next floating-point number (with the precision of x and the current exponent range) in the direction of y (the infinite values are seen as the smallest and largest floating-point numbers).
 If the result is zero, it keeps the same sign.
-No underflow or overflow is generated.
+No underflow, overflow, or inexact exception is raised.

-'''

-void mpfr_nextabove (mpfr_t x) [Function]
+void mpfr_nextabove (mpfr_t x)

-void mpfr_nextbelow (mpfr_t x) [Function]
+void mpfr_nextbelow (mpfr_t x)

 Equivalent to mpfr_nexttoward where y is plus infinity (resp. minus infinity).

-'''

-''' int mpfr_min (mpfr_t rop, mpfr_t op1, mpfr_t op2, mpfr_rnd_t rnd) [Function] int mpfr_max (mpfr_t rop, mpfr_t op1, mpfr_t op2, mpfr_rnd_t rnd) [Function] Set rop to the minimum (resp. maximum) of op1 and op2.
+int mpfr_min (mpfr_t rop, mpfr_t op1, mpfr_t op2, mpfr_rnd_t rnd) [Function] int mpfr_max (mpfr_t rop, mpfr_t op1, mpfr_t op2, mpfr_rnd_t rnd) [Function] Set rop to the minimum (resp. maximum) of op1 and op2.
 If op1 and op2 are both NaN, then rop is set to NaN.
 If op1 or op2 is NaN, then rop is set to the numeric value.
-If op1 and op2 are zeros of different signs, then rop is set to -0 (resp. +0). '''
+If op1 and op2 are zeros of different signs, then rop is set to -0 (resp. +0).

-''' int mpfr_urandomb (mpfr_t rop, gmp_randstate_t state) [Function] Generate a uniformly distributed random float in the interval 0 \le rop < 1.
-More precisely, the number can be seen as a float with a random non-normalized significand and exponent 0, which is then normalized (thus if e denotes the exponent after normalization, then the least -e significant bits of the significand are always 0). '''
+int mpfr_urandomb (mpfr_t rop, gmp_randstate_t state) [Function] Generate a uniformly distributed random float in the interval $0 \le rop < 1$.
+More precisely, the number can be seen as a float with a random non-normalized significant and exponent 0, which is then normalized (thus if e denotes the exponent after normalization, then the least -e significant bits of the significant are always 0).